-The total cost estimate is based on completing 36 credit hours with tuition rates applied based on the student 's government photo ID plus required fees.
-Fees include application fee, ProctorNOW fees, iLab fees, and graduation fee.

-To be considered full time students must be enrolled and complete 6 credits (2 courses) per term for the Master of Science in Cyber Security.
+The total cost estimate is based on completing 36 credit hours (MSCS) or 9-15 credit hours (Graduate Certificate) with tuition rates applied based on the student's government photo ID plus required fees.
+To be considered full time students must be enrolled and complete 6 credits (2 courses) per term for the Master of Science in Cyber Security program or Graduate Certificate program.

-Additional cost may be incurred by the student with the purchase of textbooks, shipping, electronic equipment, connectivity charges and exam proctoring.
+Additional cost may be incurred by the student with the purchase of textbooks, shipping, electronic equipment, and connectivity charges.